 Understanding each lead source you have is crucial for gaining more qualified leads, and eventually, clients.
 Learn about six of the most common lead sources and how you can use a targeted strategy for each.

 Winning new clients is a fundamental part of growing your business.
 However, the process of growing your client base is not always obvious for a small business owner.
-If you don’t know where to begin the client acquisition process, you can start at the beginning: identifying your lead sources.
+If you don’t know where to begin the client acquisition process, you can start at the beginning: identify where leads find you and determine which lead sources lead to more qualified clients.

-Lead sources are the places where you find leads, or potential customers.
-Here you will learn more about lead sources, different lead types, and the best way to identify qualified leads and convert them into customers.
+Lead sources can be tied to any of your marketing and advertising efforts.
+Here, you’ll learn more about lead sources, different lead types, and the best ways to identify qualified leads and convert them into clients.

 - What is a lead source?